-Use your prenatal appointment with your doctor to talk about the vaginal pain, if it is mild.
+Use your prenatal appointment with your doctor to talk about vaginal pain if it is mild.

-But if the pain is intense, and is accompanied by a fever, headache, dizziness, bleeding, painful urination, change in baby movements and swelling of the face, hands, and feet, seek medical help.
-Prompt treatment helps in avoiding any complications.
+But if the pain is intense, and is accompanied by a fever, headache, dizziness, bleeding, painful and frequent urination, change in baby movements and swelling of the face, hands, and feet, seek medical help.
+Prompt treatment might help in avoiding any complications.

 What Is The Difference Between Vaginal Pain And Pressure?

 Often, we tend to mistake pain for pressure.
 Pain is sharp enough to make it difficult for you to walk, while pressure is similar to the ache you may experience during menstrual cramps and is spread to the lower back too.

 Types Of Vaginal Pain